a-ludi/dentist-example/README.md

 ### Execution in Singularity Container

-Execute the workflow inside a convenient Sinuglarity image by adding `--use-singularity` to the call to Snakemake:
+Execute the workflow inside a convenient Singularity image by adding `--use-singularity` to the call to Snakemake:

 ```sh
 # run the workflow